jina-ai/jina/docs/fundamentals/flow/remarks.md

 # Remarks

-## multiprocessing Spawn

-Few cases require to use `spawn` start method for multiprocessing.
-(e.g.- Cannot re-initialize CUDA in forked subprocess.
-To use CUDA with multiprocessing, you must use the 'spawn' start method)

-- Please set `JINA_MP_START_METHOD=spawn` before starting the Python script to enable this.

-    ````{hint}
-    There's no need to set this for Windows, as it only supports spawn method for multiprocessing.
-    ````

 - Define & start the Flow via an explicit function call inside `if __name__ == '__main__'`.
 For example

     ````{tab} ✅ Do